bitoller/fiap-projects-and-activities-y1/readme.md

 # SOFTWARE ENGINEERING COURSE PROJECTS AND ACTIVITIES
 I'll be posting here all the activities and projects I had to code during my Software Engineering college course @ FIAP so I can show my progress.
-This repository will have almost everything I did during the `first semester`, or `S1` for short.<br />
+This repository will have almost everything I did during the `first year`, or `Y1` for short.<br />

 <hr />